 Why this might not be the best approach for long-term investors

 Over single day periods a geared ETF should deliver the returns that investors seek.
 For example, if a geared ASX 200 ETF is looking to provide 2x the index returns and the ASX 200 goes up 5% an investor can expect the ETF to deliver a return of 10%.
-That is why I stressed that they are designed for day traders.
+That is why I stressed that they are designed to work perfectly over the short-term.

 Over longer time periods the ETF will not deliver those returns.
 To understand why we need to take a step back and look at the underlying math of returns.
 Here is a scenario that confuses many investors which demonstrates how the math works: